BINF-3101/Lab1_computational_skills/README.md

 This job may run so quickly it doesn't show up!

 &nbsp;
-# Step 10 - Analyze the output file
+# Step 11 - Analyze the output file

+# LQ 4

 # Command Glossary